 Have you ever tried a multi-sport event?

-January wouldn’t be January without the odd New Year’s resolution, so for those of you looking for a new and exciting challenge for this year we have a few suggestions that will please even the most adventurous!
+January wouldn’t be January without the odd New Year’s resolution, so for those of you looking for a new and exciting challenge this year, we have a few suggestions that will please even the most adventurous!
 We have already written about the great sporting events around Inverness and Loch Ness, but what if you’ve already done the Etape or one of the races of the Festival of Running?
 In recent years Triathlons have become more and more popular, as many people would like to challenge themselves and try something new…but let’s face it, open water swimming up here is not for the faint-hearted – so let’s look at some exciting events in our area that won’t involve a wetsuit!

 Another duathlon in Scotland you could enter is the Glen Affric Duathlon, which is not called “Scotland’s Scenic Challenge” for nothing!
-This run-bike-run event (bikes should be mountain or hybrid bikes only) takes place in the Glen Affric Nature Reserve, so the scenery alone makes it worthwhile to give it a go – if you’re not sure about tackling the whole challenge, you can also enter as a team and split the running and cycling between team members.
+This run-bike-run event (bikes should be mountain or hybrid bikes only) takes place in May in the Glen Affric Nature Reserve, so the scenery alone makes it worthwhile to give it a go.
+If you’re not sure about tackling the whole challenge, you can also enter as a team and split the running and cycling between team members.